sathomas/jsDataV.is/src/text/ch6/02-svg.md

 </html>
 ```

-Compare that to the example below, the universal symbol for first aid represented in an <span class="smcp">SVG</span> document.
+Compare that to the next example, the universal symbol for first aid represented in an <span class="smcp">SVG</span> document.

 > If you have worked with <span class="smcp">HTML</span> before <span class="smcp">HTML5</span>, the similarities might be especially striking, as the <span class="smcp">SVG</span> header text follows the same format as <span class="smcp">HTML4</span>.